Mapping analytic surgery to homology, higher rho numbers and metrics of positive scalar curvature: Extending cyclic cocycles associated to classes in

-\begin{lemma} The cyclic cocycle $\tau_\chi$ extends continuously to the algebra $S^{2,\infty}_l({\tM}\times_\Gamma{\tM})$. \end{lemma} \begin{proof} Indeed it is sufficient to prove that it extends to $S^2_l({\tM}\times_\Gamma{\tM})$.
+\end{lemma} \begin{proof} Indeed it is sufficient to prove that it extends to $S^2_l({\tM}\times_\Gamma{\tM})$.
 To this end we have to show that $\tau_\chi$ is continuous with respect to some seminorm of the type \eqref{rd-seminorm}.
 We shall apply the method used in \cite[Proposition 6.5]{ConnesMoscovici}.
 By the polynomial growth of $\chi$ we know that there exists a constant $C>0$ and an integer $n\geq0$ such that

 for all $x_0,x_1,\dots,x_k\in {\tM}$.

 Let $A_0,\dots, A_k$ be elements in $C^\infty_c({\tM}\times_\Gamma{\tM})$ and put $B_i(x,y):=|A_i(x,y)|(1+d(x,y))^{2n}$ for $i=0,\dots, k-1$ and $B_k(x,y):=|A_k(x,y)|$.
 Then